Ayzzzzzzzzzzz/PhotomathPremium/README.md

 By using the Tweak, users signify their acceptance of these terms and agree to abide by them.
 If a user does not agree with these terms, they should refrain from using the Tweak.

-**Contact Information:**

-For any inquiries regarding the Tweak or these terms, please contact the Developer at [Your Contact Information].

 **Effective Date:**

 These terms are effective as of 09.03.2024.

-By using the Photomath Premium Unlocker Tweak, you acknowledge that you have read, understood, and agree to be bound by these terms and conditions.
+By using the Photomath Premium Tweak, you acknowledge that you have read, understood, and agree to be bound by these terms and conditions.